Read the latest updates on Expo 2020 Dubai

 How to do business and entertain clients at Expo 2020 Dubai

-Entrepreneurs and executives looking to leverage the World Fair for networking and business development can buy the Premium Experience season pass for Dh1,750.
+Entrepreneurs and executives looking to leverage the world's fair for networking and business development can buy the Premium Experience season pass for Dh1,750.

 Valid for six months, it offers priority access to select events, such as Expo’s Programme for People and Planet, and a number of thematic business forums.
 The pass also offers restaurant discounts, fast track access, plus five entries to the Premium Lounge at 2020 Club by Emaar, to host meetings and enjoy free food and drinks.